-Essential functions describe required skills and abilities for completion of the OCAT program and to work as a generalist occupational therapy assistant.
+Essential functions describe required skills and abilities for completion of the OTA program and to work as a generalist occupational therapy assistant.
 This list is a summary of essential functions students are required to meet throughout program coursework and fieldwork experiences.
+If the students cannot perform one or more of these functions, they need to meet with the program director for discussion and referral to Student Accessibility Services to see if reasonable accommodations can be made.
 Additional information can be found at http://online.onetcenter.org.